wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-5.md

 - Order verses picking. picking takes too long verses dictated. then swap order

 - Person, Scene, Thing - describe an object at the party - you tell them what they see.

-## Revise

-On your turn describe something at the party: thing {space, sound, smell}, person, scene the wallflower observes.
-Or you may add a detail to something already described that the wallflower notices.

-You don't have a close connection to anyone at the party.

-The person above gives the wallflowers impression of that thing- then than person does the same.
-Mantra for wallflower impression
-I am [wallflower name].
-I am a wallflower.
-Alone, I see...
-I think...
-I feel...
-No one knows me.

-If the players wallflower has bloomed then you may pick any remaining wallflower to observe.

-Just describe the action joining the crowd fade into anonymity.

-After 3 impressions then can bloom.

-No one 'knows' you, you don't 'know' anyone.

-Only describe don't allow blooming at all

-How many rounds?
-3?
-5?